arcus/education_modules/docs.md

 When you're ready to submit your module for QA, it should have a module version number of at least 1.0.0 if first public version, or if this is an update then an [appropriately incremented version number](https://github.com/arcus/education_modules/blob/main/versioning_guidelines.md)

+It's a good idea to keep your version set to `0.0.0` while you're still drafting as it will help prevent your browser from caching the module, making it easier for you to review changes as they render online.
+For more details, see the [LiaScript documentation about state](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/docs/master/README.md#state).

 ### `module_type`